-- Monday thru Friday (Except Vincentian Days) 2:45-3:30 p.m. - Monday thru Friday (Except Vincentian Days) 6:55-7:40 a.m. - The student must be prompt.
-A student will not be admitted after the posted start time and is expected to stay until the end time. - Student involvement in jobs and/or extra-curricular activities and sports does not excuse a student from serving detention. - If a student fails to report to detention he/she may be given another regular detention, or face suspension or expulsion depending on the seriousness of the circumstances. - Students must be in full uniform in detention. - Cell phones are not allowed in detention - Students will work on a reflective exercise designed to help students consider the negative implications of their actions and then be allowed to work on homework.

-- If a student is disruptive in detention, he or she will be dismissed and not given credit for serving any portion of the detention.
+- Monday thru Friday (Except Vincentian Days) 3:15-4:00 p.m. - Monday thru Friday (Except Vincentian Days) 6:55-7:40 a.m. - The student must be prompt.
+A student will not be admitted after the posted start time and is expected to stay until the end time. - Student involvement in jobs and/or extra-curricular activities and sports does not excuse a student from serving detention. - If a student fails to report to detention he/she may be given another regular detention, or face suspension or expulsion depending on the seriousness of the circumstances. - Students must be in full uniform in detention. - Cell phones are not allowed in detention - Students will work on a reflective exercise designed to help students consider the negative implications of their actions. - If a student is disruptive in detention, he or she will be dismissed and not given credit for serving any portion of the detention.
 In addition, the student will receive an additional detention and a conference with the Dean, student, parent(s)/guardians and counselor. - If a student is scheduled for both Academic Support and needs to serve a detention that day, the student will be required to attend Academic Support and serve the detention at 6:55 am on the next school day. - All detentions must be served in order to take semester exams.